 The truth is: my actions have been self-centred.
 I did put every single that wasn’t my own self-development way back on my priorities list.
 I focussed wholly on what I had in mind and what I wanted to do.
 I created a product, from a theory I’ve worked my entire life on, and I’ve worked mind-blowingly hard to put the gears to the theory by testing every aspect out pragmatically applying it to my own life.
 It was hard.
 It was long.
 It was lonely.
 And it was all about me.
 Or was it…?

-Being the Best You is how to Give the Best of You
+Being the Best You is how to Give the Best of You: My Outcome

-Near the end, when the practical outcomes of my life’s work were stunning me, when I’d grown to feeling a sense of confidence and comfort given any situation—when my life started looking like my own and I was beginning to be able to truly show up for others (in a way which far surpassed any support or nurturing I could have offered before) it started becoming excruciatingly obvious how much what I’d done not only benefitted me, and everyone directly associated with me, but also how immensely how the growth I’d achieved could help other people achieve the same!
+When I’d grown into myself through doing me — my life started looking like my own.
+I was beginning to be able to show up for others in a way I could never have offered before.
+What I’d done not only benefitted me.
+It helped everyone who is or ever will be touched by my life!
 I started getting teary when the implications of this program were glaring me in the face—I was going to change people’s lives for the better… because I’d put everyone else aside.
 And now I realize too, that the focus was always to free myself so I could give back.

 It’s important to note that putting yourself first should not then come at the cost of others.
 Other people shouldn’t ever be our stepping stools and their energy isn’t ours to harvest for our own goals.
 What we often call selfishness is actually stupidity.
 Putting yourself first at the cost of others will put you at a deficit.
 Short-term gain at others’ expense is a sure-fire way to put yourself far back in the running longterm.
 It isn’t selfish at all to do this, it’s unsustainable and wreaks of an inability to plan for the future.
-Putting yourself first simply means doing what you need to do before serving anyone else—because it benefits everyone longterm.
-Pure selfishness would never think short-term.
-Real self-absorption would invest in the highest calibre connectivity for the long haul.
-Being an actual self-serving human would be to foster helping, healing, community & relationships.
+Putting yourself first simply means doing what you need to do before serving anyone else.
+Being a truly self-serving human would be to foster helping, healing, community & relationships.
 Because none of us is in this alone.